ElektraInitiative/libelektra/doc/help/MERGE.md

    Merge only those keys where just one side deviates from base (default).

  * ours:
-   Whenever a conflict exists, user our version.
+   Whenever a conflict exists, use our version.

  * theirs:
-   Whenever a conflict exists, user their version.
+   Whenever a conflict exists, use their version.

  * cut:
    Removes existing keys below the resultpath and repalces them with the merged keyset.